56 Hollywood Stars Who Were Much Different When the Cameras Stopped Rolling

 © Pinterest – Oscar Balanga

 Hollywood has always thrived on illusion.
 Some stars lived contradictions so famous they became part of their legend.
 Jerry Lewis was one of them.
 To the world, he was a comic genius, a clown who could make anyone laugh.
 His telethons raised billions for children with muscular dystrophy, making him a national hero.
 Yet at home, his children described him as cruel and cold, a perfectionist with little tenderness to give.
+The revelations continued late in his life and after his death, including accounts that he dumped his first wife and their children, and later did not leave them a penny in his will.
 Lewis’s life showed how a man could preach compassion publicly yet fail to live it privately, leaving behind a legacy equal parts brilliance and bitterness.

 2. Bing Crosby – The Warm Crooner the Cold Father